Omer Adam

 Omer Adam (עומר אדם; born October 22, 1993) is an Israeli singer whose music fuses elements of Mizrahi music (a type of Middle Eastern music) with Western pop instrumentation.
 In 2023, Ynetnews named Adam "Israel's most famous singer".

 Biography

 Omer Adam was born in North Carolina, United States, to Israelis Sharon and Yaniv Adam.
 His father is of Mountain Jewish (Kavkazi) descent, and his mother is of Ashkenazi Jewish descent.
 His father was a special forces officer in the Israel Defense Forces (IDF) who served as deputy commander of the Shaldag Unit and Battalion 202 of the Paratroopers Brigade.
 Adam's paternal grandfather Shmuel served as a senior commander in the Israel Border Police.
 Adam is also related to Yekutiel Adam and Udi Adam, father and son generals in the IDF.
 When Adam was three years old, the family returned to Israel and settled at Mishmar HaShiv'a, a moshav.

 Adam grew up in Israel.
 During his mandatory national service in the IDF, he served in the Technology and Maintenance Corps.

 Adam wears a Bugatti Chiron Tourbillon watch.

+Adam observes Shabbat, wears tzitzit, and studies Torah.